-On the other hand, polyunsaturated oils like sunflower, corn, soy or safflower should be strictly avoided for cooking as they are too easily damaged as those free electrons react too easily with heat or oxygen.
+On the other hand, polyunsaturated oils like sunflower, corn, grapeseed, soy or safflower should be strictly avoided for cooking as they are too easily damaged as those free electrons react too easily with heat or oxygen.

-But what about monounsaturated fats, in particular olive oil?
+But what about monounsaturated fats, in particular, olive oil?
 This is where the issue gets a bit murky.

-It is absolutely true that cooking with olive oil will not form transfats.
-Even higher heat cooking with olive oil will not cause much free radical creation although I would venture to say that there are certainly some free radicals formed when high heat cooking with monounsaturates due to the slightly less stable structure as compared with saturated fats.
+It is absolutely true that cooking with olive oil will not form trans fats.
+Even higher heat cooking with olive oil will not cause much free-radical creation although I would venture to say that there are certainly some free radicals formed when high heat cooking with monounsaturates due to the slightly less stable structure as compared with saturated fats.

 I personally choose to avoid cooking with olive oil, especially extra virgin olive oil (EVOO).
-For one thing, good quality EVOO is quite expensive and should be properly packaged in dark colored glass to protect the delicate nutrients.
+For one thing, good quality EVOO is quite expensive and should be properly packaged in dark-colored glass to protect the delicate nutrients.
 Studies have shown that light quickly degrades the quality of extra virgin olive oil.

-With light so easily damaging to extra virgin olive oil, it seems obvious that heat would damage it as well and studies bear this out.
+With light so easily damaging to extra virgin olive oil, it seems obvious that heat and cooking would damage it as well and studies bear this out.
 Heat as low as 350F (180C) can significantly damage the beneficial phenols in olive oil.
 Phenolic substances are highly anti-inflammatory in nature and likely an important reason why studies of the Mediterranean Diet which is high in olive oil have indicated a decrease in heart disease risk.

 As a result, it seems prudent that even though cooking with olive oil does not produce any transfats or much free radical damage, it does reduce much of the beneficial aspect of consuming this healthy traditional oil in the first place.

-By far, the best use of good quality, nutrient loaded extra virgin olive oil is as a salad dressing.
+By far, the best use of good quality, nutrient-loaded extra virgin olive oil is as a salad dressing.
 Combining one part vinegar or lemon juice with between 3-5 parts oil along with a drizzle of walnut oil and flavoring herbs of choice will provide a truly healthy topping for any salad or vegetable mix.

 A Word of Caution for Olive Oil Lovers